MrGVSV/bevy_tileset/README.md

 > With the `variants` feature enabled

 Defines a tile that has a set of possible variants.
-A random variant is chosen at random when placed.
+A variant is chosen at random when placed.
 These variants can either be Standard or Animated.

 ```rust
 // assets/tiles/my-variant-tile.ron